aliadalabs/sunnydale/.buffy/templates/retraction.md

 Unfortunately, even after significant efforts from all parties, the tqdm community have been unable to resolve this issue and come to an agreed set of authors for their paper.

+# Resolution

 As a result, with regret, JOSS is today retracting this submission due to a violation of its ethical standards.

-Tester Editor (EiC TEST JOURNAL) on behalf of the TEST JOURNAL editorial team.